phac-nml/cladeomatic/README.md

     Available commands:

-    create  Define lineages and create a kmer scheme benchmark  Benchmark a kmer scheme
+    create     Identify population structure and develop typing scheme genotype   Call genotypes from a VCF and a scheme file benchmark  Test developed scheme using labeled samples and scheme* namer      Rename genotypes within a scheme*

-    test     Test parsityper functionality on a small dataset [ not implemented] version  Print version and exit
+    *Coming soon

 Quick start
 =====